patdaburu/jsendit/README.rst

 Below are some handy resource links.

 -  `Project Documentation <http://jsendit.readthedocs.io/>`__
--  `Click <http://click.pocoo.org/5/>`__ is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 -  `Sphinx <http://www.sphinx-doc.org/en/master/>`__ is a tool that makes it easy to create intelligent and beautiful documentation, written by Geog Brandl and licnsed under the BSD license.